 Students are required to meet regularly (at least once per semester) with their advisors to develop their schedules in accordance with the semester sequence in this program of study and to track their progress in meeting the ASHA Certification Standards (www.asha.org).
 When following this sequence, there should be no conflict in scheduling since the department does not offer any two courses at the same time that are required in the same semester of the same year.

-Graduate Academic Advisor/Advisee assignments are as follows according to first letter of the last name:
+Graduate Academic Advisor/Advisee assignments for all graduate students are according to first letter of the last name: